 - Cooking and appliance use is only permitted in the kitchen areas of apartment communities and designated kitchens/kitchenettes in the residence halls, with the exception of UL-approved coffeepots with automatic shutoff, which may also be used in residence hall rooms.

 - Students living in the apartment communities are provided a refrigerator and no additional refrigeration units may be added.
 Students living in the residence halls may have refrigerators up to 4.3 cubic feet in their rooms.
-Only one per room is allowed.
+Residents may have one refrigerator unit per residential or occupied room.
+Therefore, residents may have one refrigerator in each room of a suite but not the common room.

 - Any appliance that by way of intense heat or open flame may pose a fire threat is prohibited.